mgu0625/ORCA6-Studies/docs/HYQ_CaseStudy.md

 ## 2. Solvent Effect Analysis

-CPCM Solvation Model Calculation
+### CPCM Solvation Model Calculation
 - Make sure to put CPCM(solventname) next to keyword and specify dielectric constant under `%cpcm`
+- `surface_type Gaussian` was implemented to CPCM to determine how solvent cavity is constructed
+  	- Without, default tessellataion-based cavity is constructed (calculated with and without  Gaussian-based cavity constructions)

+##### Solent Used for HYQ Calculations:
+- Acetonitrile
+- Water
+- DMSO
+- n-Hexane

 **Example input file in /ORCA6-NOTES/input_files**

-### After Calculation
+### After Geometry Optimization Calculation (Same Data was Extracted as Step 1)

-- Compare structural differences in different solvents
-- Extracted dipole moments from `.out` file
+From Geometry Optimization